intelagense/rwxrob/quotes/README.md

 # Great Quotes

+> "In the beginning, there was the command line." @mdempsky

 > "The Internet was done so well that most people think of it as a natural
 > resource like the Pacific Ocean, rather than something that was man-made.
 > When was the last time a technology with a scale like that was so error-free?